 - In-Office IV Sedation – This method of sedation dentistry helps keep your child comfortable and calm when undergoing a dental procedure by having them experience “twilight sleep,” which allows them to drift in and out of sleep during the procedure.
 IV Sedation is administered through a thin needle which goes into a vein in the arm or hand.
 The main purpose of IV sedation is to make certain your child experiences as little pain as possible with using a minimal amount of medication.
 Drowsiness after the procedure is not a factor, as at any time an antidote can be administered to reverse the effects of the IV drip.
 Hines Little Smiles follows a strict protocol when dealing with IV sedation, and will provide an information packet and obtain your child’s full medical history prior to the procedure.

-- General Anesthesia in a Hospital – Dr. Hines, Dr. Anderson, Dr. Norman, and Dr. Pagé have hospital privileges for very fearful or uncooperative children needing general anesthesia.
+- General Anesthesia in a Hospital – Dr. Hines, and her associates have hospital privileges for very fearful or uncooperative children needing general anesthesia.
 The parent and the dentist will accompany the child to a hospital where a trained anesthesiologist will administer anesthesia through an IV and mask.
 The anesthesiologist can adjust the amount of medication your child receives according to his or her comfort level.
 We work with anesthesiologists in a hospital setting to ensure your child’s safety at all times.
 After this kind of sedation, your child will likely feel drowsy for 3 – 4 hours following the procedure.

 Prior to your child’s treatment, we will give you detailed information about the type of sedation your child will receive, so you will know what to expect.
 We will also give you instructions to follow before and after your child receives sedation.
 We encourage you to talk with your child about his or her experience and level of fear, and our staff is always available to offer guidance.